PallaviHarish/Covid-19-Statistics/README.md

-Using API's to develop Covid-19-Statistics
+Using API to develop Covid-19-Statistics